psksvp/Array-Combinatorial/README.md

 ## Credit

-The code was translated from scala code by http://vkostyukov.ru/posts/combinatorial-algorithms-in-scala/
+The code was translated from scala code available at  http://vkostyukov.ru/posts/combinatorial-algorithms-in-scala/

 <psksvp@gmail.com>